jlull7774/League-of-Legends-Build-Guide/README.md

-# League-of-Legends-Build-Guide
+# League of Legends Custom Builds

 # Link to site -

 ## Overview
 Are you stuck in Bronze...?
 We can help.
-Don't know what to build...
-We can help!
-Want the best build for your champion...
-WE CAN HELP!
-Introducing hardstuck.gg.
+Introducing League of Legends Custom Builds.
 The application for getting the best builds for your champion.
-Tell us your champion and we'll tell you what build to go.
+Tell us your champion and customize your build.
+Create custom builds for your favorite multi-player-online battle-arena...
+League of Legends!

 ## User Story
 - I want to see all champions